qpgmr-de/qpgmr-de.github.io/_posts/2025-10-23-insert-values-named-columns.md

 ```

 If you don't want to supply values for every column of the table, you list the table columns in
-parentheses and the values in `VALUES` clause - exactly in the corrent order.
+parentheses and the values in `VALUES` clause - exactly in the same order.

 If you have lot of columns and a lot of values, this is a common source for errors.
 And here
 the new syntax, that is introduced with the new TRs, will be a huge improvement.